Straub Burn Unit Remains a Shining Light for Patient Care in Hawaii

 According to Malmgren, the oil had sparked and quickly ignited the varnished cabinets above.

 “So many things were rushing through my mind,” he says.
 “All I knew was I didn’t want the fire to reach the attic, so I grabbed the pan with my hand and threw it outside to remove the fire source.”

 Malmgren’s quick thinking saved the house but left him with severe hot oil burns on his right hand and arm.

 He called 911.
-The next thing he remembers is waking up in the Straub Burn Center.
+The next thing he remembers is waking up in the Straub Burn Unit.

 There, the specially trained burn team performed surgery and grafted skin from Richard’s thigh to his hand.

 “There are a lot of things I can joke about now because my hand is not painful today.
 Unless I pointed out my scars to someone, they would be unable to tell I was burned,” Malmgren says.